dsaulsb1/Fraud-Project/README.md

 # Fraud

-Repository for Group Project Segment 1
+## Communication protocols

-## Description of communication protocols
+- We created a Slack Group Chat in order to collaborate quickly and efficiently.

-### Slack Group Chat created (file sharing, etc)
+## Project Description: